 Qualifying Free Zone Persons

 Where a taxable person meets the criteria of a Qualifying Free Zone Person (QFZP), they may benefit from the 0% corporate tax rate on their qualifying income.
-To be eligible, an entity must:

-• Maintain adequate substance in the UAE
+- Maintain adequate substance in a free zone in the UAE

-• Derive qualifying income
+- Derive qualifying income

-• Comply with the transfer pricing rules and documentation requirements
+- Comply with the transfer pricing rules and documentation requirements

-• Prepare audited financial statements in accordance with the International Financial Reporting Standards (IFRS)
+- Prepare audited financial statements in accordance with the International Financial Reporting Standards (IFRS)

-• Have non-qualifying income that is not above the de-minimis threshold
+- Have non-qualifying income that is not above the de-minimis threshold

 Qualifying income includes two main types:

-• Income from transactions with free zone persons: Income under this category stems from transactions with other free zone persons, except when generated from excluded activities
+- Type 1: Income from transactions with free zone persons: Income under this category stems from transactions with other free zone persons, except when generated from excluded activities

-• Income from transactions with non-free zone persons (qualifying activities): Income derived from engaging in qualifying activities with entities outside the free zone can also be considered qualifying income, as long as these activities are not excluded activities
+- Income from transactions with non-free zone persons (qualifying activities): Income derived from engaging in qualifying activities with entities outside the free zone can also be considered qualifying income, as long as these activities are not excluded activities

 The specific activities considered as qualifying activities are as follows:

-• Manufacturing and processing of goods or materials
+- Manufacturing and processing of goods or materials

-• Holding shares and other securities
+- Holding shares and other securities

-• Owning, managing, and operating ships
+- Owning, managing, and operating ships

-• Providing reinsurance services, regulated by UAE authorities
+- Providing reinsurance services, regulated by UAE authorities

-• Offering fund management services under UAE regulatory oversight
+- Offering fund management services under UAE regulatory oversight

-• Delivering wealth and investment management services, overseen by UAE regulators
+- Delivering wealth and investment management services, overseen by UAE regulators

-• Providing headquarter services to related parties
+- Providing headquarter services to related parties

-• Offering treasury and financing services to related parties
+- Offering treasury and financing services to related parties

-• Financing and leasing aircraft such as engines and rotatable components
+- Financing and leasing aircraft such as engines and rotatable components

-• Providing logistics services
+- Providing logistics services

-• Transactions with natural persons not related to certain qualifying activities
+- Transactions with natural persons not related to certain qualifying activities

-• Banking, insurance, and finance and leasing activities not included in the specified exemptions
+- Banking, insurance, and finance and leasing activities not included in the specified exemptions

-• Ownership or exploitation of non-commercial immovable property outside free zones, or intellectual property assets
+- Ownership or exploitation of non-commercial immovable property outside free zones, or intellectual property assets

-• Ancillary activities related to the abovementioned
+- Ancillary activities related to the abovementioned

 Entities may contact their Free Zone Authority to verify their eligibility.

-Filing of corporate tax
+Filing of UAE corporate tax

-After registration, companies must prepare for their first corporate tax filing, due within nine months after the end of their relevant tax period.
+After UAE company registration, companies must prepare for their first corporate tax filing, due within nine months after the end of their relevant tax period.
 Any UAE corporate tax payable must also be settled within this timeframe.

 With most companies operating on a fiscal year that ends on 31 December, the initial taxable period will be from 1 January 2024 to 31 December 2024.
-This sets the filing deadline for the first corporate tax return on 30 September 2025.
+This sets the filing deadline for the first UAE corporate tax return on 30 September 2025.

 Businesses will need to maintain all relevant records and documents for seven years following the end of the tax period to which they relate.
 This is critical for maintaining compliance with UAE tax regulations and facilitating any future audits.